 Section Introductions in the Old Testament volume provide background to the writings included in the Torah, Historical Writings, Wisdom, Prophetic Writings, and a general introduction to the Apocrypha.
-The New Testament volume includes articles introducing the Gospels, Acts, the letters associated with Paul, and Hebrews, the General Epistles and Revelation.
+The New Testament volume includes articles introducing the Gospels, Acts, the letters associated with Paul, Hebrews, the General Epistles, and Revelation.
 These articles will address the literary and historical matters, as well as theological themes, that the books in these collections hold in common.

 Commentary Entries present accessible and judicious discussion of each biblical book, beginning with an introduction to current thinking regarding the writing's original context and its significance in different reading communities down to the present day.
 A three-level commentary then follows for each sense division of the book.
-In some cases, these follow the chapter divisions of a biblical book, but more often, contributors have discerned other outlines, depending on matters of genre, movement, or argument.
+In some cases these follow the chapter divisions of a biblical book, but more often contributors have discerned other outlines, depending on matters of genre, movement, or argument.

+The three levels of commentary are the most distinctive organizational feature of these volumes.
 The first level, "The Text in Its Ancient Context," addresses relevant lexical, exegetical, and literary aspects of the text, along with cultural and archaeological information that may provide additional insight into the historical context.
 This level of the commentary describes consensus views where these exist in current scholarship and introduces issues of debate clearly and fairly.
 Our intent here is to convey some sense of the historical and cultural distance between the text's original context and the contemporary reader.